honocoder/react-firebase-firechat/README.md

-# Firebase - real-time chat app with React and Firebase
+# FireChat - real-time chat app with React and Firebase

 This project is a simple real-time chat app to discover and train with Firebase.